 Show External Trust Transfer Option - allows you to select the payment method as ‘External Trust Transfer’ under Payments>Payments>Payment Method field.

 Show all invoices for clients while allocating payments -

 Click on the Bank Accounts tab to create/edit/delete bank accounts.

 Click to create New Bank Account.

 Name - e.g. IOLA, Second IOLTA, Operative.

-Type - specify whether this account is a Trust account or an Operating account.
+Type - specify whether this account is a Trust or an Operating account.

 Description - helps identify between multiple accounts.

 Bank Name - type in your Bank name here

 Active - check this box to mark it as an active account